-SRK has constructed a TEM to derive a Net Present Value (NPV) for the Rönnbäcken Nickel Project.
+SRK has constructed a technical economic model (TEM) to derive a pre-tax Net Present Value (NPV) for the Rönnbäcken Nickel Project.
 The TEM is based on the technical assumptions developed by both the Company and from work undertaken by SRK, as commented on in the previous sections of this report.
 The Company has provided SRK with the processing physical parameters, refining/smelting charges and various assumptions for operating and capital costs.
 SRK has reviewed these assumptions and has adjusted these where appropriate to reflect the views as presented in previous sections of this report.